scipy/scipy/doc/source/dev/conduct/report_handling_manual.rst

   originator has been disconnected.
-* In every case, the moderator should make a reasonable effort to contact the originator, and tell them specifically how their language or actions qualifies as a "clear and severe breach".
+* In every case, the moderator should make a reasonable effort to contact the originator, and tell them specifically how their language or actions qualify as a "clear and severe breach".
 The moderator should also say that, if the originator believes this is unfair or they want to be reconnected to SciPy, they have the right to ask for a review, as below, by the Code of Conduct Committee.